Stencyl/stencylpedia/chapter-12/purchases.md

 #### Step 5: Publish the Game to Alpha/Beta Testing Channels

-In order to test purchases, the game must published.
+In order to test purchases, the game must be published.

 Google provides various channels (Alpha/Beta) for publishing the game, so that it does not show up in public listings and can only be installed by testers you designate.
 Consult Google's [guide](https://support.google.com/googleplay/android-developer/answer/3131213) for details.